-Here at AMO when we design governance structures for our clients, we often use models that integrate change with governance gates.
+Here at AMO when we design governance structures for our clients, we often use models that integrate change and governance gates.
 I’ll discuss below a common flow that we open with to start a productive conversation;

 One Door to Change (1D2C)

 This represents an official entry point.
 This is often one of the biggest benefit drivers for the Teams we work with.
 Once this function is established, behaviour can change quite instantly.
 The advantage of setting this up is that it is a simple concept to grasp and it’s hard to deny its purpose and value.
 The success of this function is not necessarily dependent on high levels of maturity around assessment and evaluation which makes it a good initial target for those clients attempting to steady the ship.
 If the Team has clear strategic priorities and a good understanding of capability, decisions can be made without a large investment in tools and techniques.
 As an absolute minimum, just the existence of this function, provides an opportunity for a considered decision and a clear message to all creators of new ideas.
 In addition, the much-used back door is firmly closed!